 Earhart.
 She was raised by George Arehart of Colerain Twp. in Bedford

-provision for her in his will dated June 13, 1814.
+provision for her and a minor daughter in his will dated June 13, 1814.
 There are Orphan's

 Court Record's in Bedford County indicating that "at the insistance of William Garlinger